The following instructions are used to connect Dynatrace to your Azure environment to enable cloud infrastructure monitoring.

 Click Add, then select Reader as the role.

-In the Select field, paste the Client ID (Application ID) you saved to find the application you created in Create an Azure Service Principal.
+In the Select field, paste the description name or application (client) ID you created in Create an Azure Service Principal.

 Select the application and click Save to grant the Service Principal access to your subscription.

-Configure Dynatrace to connect to your Azure Subscription
+Configure Dynatrace to connect to your Azure environment

 In the desired Dynatrace environment, click Settings > Cloud and virtualization > Azure.